 - a.
 Operating parameters: - i.
-Amount of concrete produced in Lane County on an annual basis (cubic yards). - ii.
-Types and quantities of fuels burned in the generator in Lane County on an annual basis. - iii.
-A list of dates and times of operation in all Lane County PM{2.5} nonattainment areas; including annual and maximum daily concrete production and annual and maximum daily fuel usage in the generator(s) in these areas. - b.
+Crushed rock produced in Lane County on an annual basis for each site of operation (reported in tons). - ii.
+Types and quantities of fuels combusted in Lane County on an annual basis for each site of operation (gallons or cubic feet). - iii.
+Type and maximum daily amount of fuel burned in the generator(s) in PM{2.5} nonattainment areas. - b.
 Records of all planned and unplanned excess emissions events. - c.
-Summary of complaints related to air quality received by permittee. - d.
+Summary of complaints relating to air quality received by permittee during the year. - d.
 List permanent changes made in plant process, production levels, and pollution control equipment which affected air contaminant emissions. - e.
-List major maintenance performed on pollution control equipment. - f.
-Locations where the ready-mix plant was operated in Lane County.
+List major maintenance performed on pollution control equipment. - 7.3 Greenhouse Gas Registration and Reporting